arcanetechnology/arcane-web/README.md

 8. TODO: create an alchemy icon library for arcane.

 ### Quirks

-wasn't able to figure out how to build a compiled solid-js component library, so I was forced to use rollup.
+wasn't able to figure out how to build a compiled solid-js component library in vite, so I was forced to use rollup.
 I really hate it when I have to use multiple build tools.